What is Culture for One?

 What is foster care like in New York City?

 The NYC Administration for Children’s Services (ACS) removes children from their homes because of abuse or neglect, parental death, or other concerns and places them with foster parents who care for the children in their homes.
 Foster parents are provided monthly stipends to cover the costs of raising each child.
 Medicaid covers the cost of medical care.
 Children with special needs may be placed in a group residential setting offering therapeutic care.
 ACS also assigns a case worker to each child.
 For many reasons, including lack of institutional resources, traumatized children are often not adopted into permanent homes or returned to their birth families for several years.
 They remain in foster care, and can move from placement to placement (the average is 7 to 13).
 Some will stay in care until they are 21, when they age out of care to live independently.
 Children in New York City spend twice as long in foster care than they do in the rest of the country.
 Today, there are 9,000 children living in foster care in New York City.

 What are the greatest challenges facing children in your program?

 Loneliness, isolation and the resulting trauma are some of the greatest challenges children in foster care face, along with a lack of opportunities as compared to their peers.
-Children in foster care have fewer connections to adults, and this can limit their opportunities as they grow to adulthood.
-Young people who have been in care are also significantly more likely to experience homelessness, poor educational outcomes, unemployment, illness, incarceration, teen pregnancy and violence.
+Children in foster care have fewer connections to adults, and this can limit their opportunities as they grow into adulthood.
+Young people who have been in care are significantly more likely to experience homelessness, poor educational outcomes, unemployment, illness, incarceration, teen pregnancy, and violence.
 Nationally, 55% percent lack a high school diploma or GED, compared to 21% of their peers, while 22% of former foster youth in their early 20’s do not have enough money to pay their rent, compared to 7% of the general population.

 Why art as a focus for intervention?